 - SACAT now has jurisdiction to review decisions made by local councils and the Dog and Cat Management Board.

-- There are prescribed circumstances where a person will be deemed to have bred a dog or cat, see Breeding and Selling Dogs and Cats.
+- There are prescribed circumstances where a person will be deemed to have bred a dog or cat, see Breeding Dogs and Cats.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.